 Artificial intelligence and other emerging technologies hold enormous promise for Washington State and its residents.
 Washington State is home to a world-class technology sector and a robust ecosystem of startups, research institutions, and established companies advancing AI development.
 Fostering growth in the technology sector promotes job creation, economic competitiveness, and offers transformative benefits that can improve quality of life and strengthen Washington’s position as a global leader in innovation.

 At the same time, the unregulated use of AI in high-stakes domains — including public safety, employment, housing, lending, health care, and government benefits — presents significant risks of bias, discrimination, and other unintended outcomes, particularly for historically marginalized communities.
-Effective oversight protects consumers and builds the public trust that a thriving AI economy requires.
+Effective governance is necessary to protect consumers and build the public trust that a thriving AI economy requires.

 Currently, state law does not provide a coordinated, permanent mechanism at the state level for monitoring deployment of AI and other emerging technology, evaluating associated risks, or translating technical analysis into actionable policy that balances the need to foster innovation while protecting individual rights.
-Existing oversight is fragmented across state and municipal agencies with limited coordination or expertise.
+Existing AI governance policy is fragmented across state and municipal agencies with limited coordination or expertise.

-Effective oversight of emerging technology requires sustained, multidisciplinary expertise spanning technology, law, civil rights, and policy.
+Development of effective policy for managing emerging technology requires sustained, multidisciplinary expertise spanning technology, law, civil rights, and policy.
 A standing body — rather than a time-limited task force — is necessary to keep pace with the speed of technological change and to build institutional knowledge over time.

 The legislature and the Governor currently lack a dedicated source of independent, technically informed policy analysis on emerging technology matters, creating a gap between rapid technological development and the state’s capacity to govern it.

-The Washington Attorney General’s Office possesses existing statutory authority over consumer protection, civil rights enforcement, and government accountability, positioning it as an appropriate institutional home for a standing AI oversight body with both legal expertise and investigative capacity.

 RECOMMENDATIONS

-The legislature should establish a permanent body within the Office of the Attorney General to monitor and evaluate the deployment of AI and emerging technologies by state agencies and entities operating within Washington.
+The legislature should establish a permanent advisory body to monitor and evaluate the deployment of AI and emerging technologies by public and private entities operating within Washington.

-The permanent body should solicit input from a broad set of stakeholders — including industry, academia, labor, Tribes and other affected communities — to ensure recommendations reflect diverse interests and technical realities.
+The advisory body should sit within a state agency with relevant expertise, such as Washington Technology Solutions, which manages information technology for state government or the Attorney General’s Office, which has statutory authority over consumer protection, civil rights enforcement, and government accountability.
+The advisory body should solicit input from a broad set of stakeholders — including industry, academia, labor, Tribes and other affected communities — to ensure recommendations reflect diverse interests and technical realities.

-The permanent body should transmit annual policy recommendations to the Legislature and the Governor identifying regulatory gaps, proposed legislative changes, and best practices to promote a healthy technology sector and responsible governance of AI and other emerging technology.
+The advisory body should transmit annual policy recommendations to the Legislature and the Governor identifying regulatory gaps, proposed legislative changes, and best practices to promote a healthy technology sector and responsible governance of AI and other emerging technology.